Embed Widget

 2

-Click the Publish Agent tab.
-This is where you manage your widget and form configuration.
+Click the Publish tab.
+This is where you manage publishing, embed code, and widget appearance.

 3